 What is the healthiest thing you do every day?

-Is there anything you do every day without fail and why?
+Is there anything you do every day without fail?

 What is your biggest luxury in life?